samuelhbne/vpn-launchpad/server-trojan/README.md

 - Please replace Dockerfile.amd64 with the Dockerfile.ARCH match the current server accordingly.
 For example: Dockerfile.arm for 32bit Raspbian, Dockerfile.arm64 for 64bit Ubuntu for Raspberry Pi.

-## How to start server-trojan container manually if you already have a domain name pointed to the current server
+## How to start server-trojan container

 ```shell
 $ docker run --rm -it samuelhbne/server-trojan:amd64